 Note the Standards do not change the responsibility to report child abuse to the police and to conduct working with children checks.

 What are the standards?

 - Is it an ‘applicable entity’?
-Your agency will be an ‘applicable entity’ if it falls within the types of organisations listed in the schedules to the Act.
+Your agency will be an ‘applicable entity’ if it falls within the types of organisations listed in the schedules of the Child Safety and Wellbeing Act 2005 (Vic).
 There is a strong focus on health and education organisations.
-However, there are also other types such as ‘constituted by or under any Act and have functions of a public nature’.
+However, there are also other types such as ‘constituted by or under any Act and have functions of a public nature.
 All DELWP agencies have functions of a public nature and almost all are constituted by or under an Act.

 - engages a child (a person less than 18 years of age) as a staff member, work experience student, or volunteer

 - provides services specifically (not necessarily exclusively) for children - which may, for example, include certain events and activities for members of the public, or